BrazilPowered/docker-dotnet/README.md

   -f .\docker-compose-local.yml `
   up -d
 ```
+> Compose merges the two input files.
+The first specifies the structure of the app and the second adds the build details.
+They're kept separate because they have different concerns, and this keeps them clean.

 You'll see output saying that the database container is up-to-date, and then the message queue and message handler container get created, and the web container gets recreated.
 Compose uses the new specification as the desired state, compares it to the running containers, and creates any containers it needs.